Welcome to the complete guide of Montessori toys for babies and toddlers.

 Hammer Style Toy

 I’ve found hammer style toys to be great for our daughter when she is in a hitting stage.
 We’ve used it to re-direct our daughter from swinging other toys that weren’t meant to be swung by saying something like “I can see you want to swing your toys, would you like to play with your hammer?”
 Having some type of hammer activity is a healthy outlet for them to get some of that swinging/hitting energy out.
 This particular toy by Hape also includes a xylophone, making it a great 2-in-1 toy.

 Real-life figurines are exceptional for language development in toddlers.
-We have a variety of different sets of figurines from safari animals, to pets, to things that fly in the air.
+We have a variety of different sets of figurines from Safari Ltd including wild animals, pets, things that fly in the air, and more.
 You can start by showing each figurine and saying what it is – for example, “this is a gorilla”.
 Later you can move into asking “where is the gorilla?” and matching the figurines to identical sets or printed cards.
 The possibilities are endless with these figurines and they make for a great learning toy.

 As your toddler starts to walk, a push toy is great to encourage more walking and provide them an entertaining activity to do at the same time.
 Our daughter has been walking for months now, but still loves pushing around her wooden push toy that makes a little bit of noise as she pushes.
 This is a great toy for gross motor development.

 If you do any yard work outside, your toddler will most likely want to join in on the action.
 This is a great way to get some gross motor development work and also some practical life activities (learning how to rake or shovel dirt).

 I had bought the garden tool kit set pictured above for our daughter this past fall when she was showing interest in helping me rake the leaves.
 At 17 months old she was able to attempt to rake the leaves and seemed to have fun doing so.
 Next spring I think we will get some use out of the shovel around the gardens!